College of Applied Science and Technology

 This major features cooperative education experience, and co-op students, already qualified to take on responsibilities that may yet be unfulfilled in many organizations, have been welcomed by government agencies, nonprofits, and a variety of businesses.

 The majors and concentrations available in RIT’s School of International Hospitality and Service Innovation can prepare you for virtually any career in the hospitality industry, from travel consultant to food marketing representative to resort manager.
 All students complete 9 months of cooperative education in management-level training positions at such locations as Disney World, the Trump Taj Mahal, or The Breakers in Palm Beach.

 The RIT Inn & Conference Center provides special living and learning opportunities for our hospitality students.
 The inn has more than 100 guest and meeting rooms that are open to the public and employs a number of RIT students in co-op positions.
 A portion of the inn also is used for student housing, offering a unique opportunity for hospitality students to reside in an actual hotel environment.

 Every time you unwrap a new computer game, twist open a lipstick tube, or pop open a can of soda, you are dealing with packaging.
 Finding the best way to keep that lipstick case from cracking, make that game package inexpensively, and ensure that the soda can is recyclable is the job of packaging scientists.

 Your education will combine classroom and lab preparation with co-op experience.
 Packaging science today presents extraordinary career opportunities for our graduates.
-As a packaging scientist with a bachelor’s degree from RIT, you’ll be a leader in a growing field that blends science, engineering, and management.
+As a packaging scientist with a bachelor’s degree from RIT, you’ll be a leader in a growing field that blends science, engineering, management, and sustainability.